 The COVID-19 pandemic forced everyone to be agile and pivot time and time again.
 This is especially true in the world of healthcare IT.
 Traditionally, healthcare has been slow to adapt to change, but the events brought on by the pandemic required a quick shift to a consumer-driven IT environment where solutions were implemented quickly and at a high volume.

-The first example of this was seen in telehealth.
+The first example of this was seen in telehealth (hover example with underline).
 Usage went from less than 1% of visits to more than 60% of visits in a matter of weeks.
 After that, we saw a major push in contactless check-in, as people didn’t feel comfortable touching tablets, kiosks, and other shared surfaces that are frequently seen in hospital and doctor’s office settings.
 Many practices also shifted to drive-up arrival management, where a patient stays in their vehicle before their appointment time, in an effort to avoid large groups in waiting rooms.

 In each of these instances, care teams had to be agile and willing to pivot at a moment’s notice to effectively navigate the departure from business as usual.
 There is a valuable lesson here on the importance of being ready to lean in rather than resist change when it comes.